ping58972/myportfolio/README.md

 <a href="https://ping58972.github.io/myportfolio/"><img src="https://a.imge.to/2019/07/12/qv2Hq.png" target="_blank" alt="Reaponse Website"></a>
 <a href="https://ping58972.github.io/myportfolio/"><img src="https://a.imge.to/2019/07/12/qvhSO.png" target="_blank" alt="Reaponse Website"></a>

-The purpose of website is for looking jobs about software engineering, web developer, and programmer.
-The website features include: showing my resume, side projects and my skill, etc.
+The purpose of website is for practice front-end skill with vary technology.
+And practice how to design a website page, etc.

 ## Built with